 The first reference implementation of the OMI is available today, under the Apache 2 license, at Chassis.ml.
 There you can try a test drive of the reference implementation to play with it today.

 All things OMI are discussed in the "Open Source" channels of Modzy's Discord server.
 Anyone looking to understand more about OMI or influence the spec is welcome to join us over there.

 - Drift support

-The OMI is founded by Modzy is a commercial ModelOps platform designed to run any kind of machine learning and artifical intelligence model in production, at scale, with enterprise grade security, governance, and compliance.
-The design of the Open Model Interface grew out of Modzy's internal research and development to provide a common spec that would support all kinds of models, both present and future, with first-class support for emerging capabilities like drift detection, explainability, and adversarial defense.
+The OMI was founded by Modzy a commercial ModelOps platform designed to run any kind of machine learning and artificial intelligence model in production, at scale, with enterprise grade security, governance, and compliance.
+The design of the Open Model Interface grew out of Modzy's internal research and development as well as client feedback on production pipeline deployment.
+Modzy donated the best practices and lessons learned from its corporate ventures to provide a common spec that would support all kinds of models, both present and future, with first-class support for emerging capabilities like drift detection, explainability, and adversarial defense.